frankshearar/Home/NuGet-Cross-Plat-Credential-Plugin-(V2).md

 ### Problem
 Currently NuGet has a simple plugin model that's used for authentication against protected feeds.
 The problem is currently that's only available in VS and NuGet.exe.
-Consumers need to be able to restore against protected feeds on cross-plat and in msbuild/dotnet natively.
+Consumers need to be able to restore against protected feeds cross-plat in msbuild/dotnet.exe.
 Additionally we want to establish trust between the process running restore and the credential provider before running it.

 ### Who is the customers?